newfiesoft/my-style-anytime/readme.txt

 * Remove "WordPress" from the title on any case scenario and on all available Site Language inside WordPress settings.

-While this <strong>[Premium Version](https://newfiesoft.com/wp-plugins/my-style-anytime/)</strong>, we work to integrate other additional independent WordPress plugins user rules such as [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and many others.
+From now on, as part of this plugin, CSS rules will integrate other additional independent WordPress plugin user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and many others.

 == Screenshots ==